 - Include any relevant statistics: If you have data that you can point to, be sure to include that in your profile.
 For example, if you work in marketing and want to showcase your success as a marketer, be sure to include relevant statistics such as marketing email open rates, click-through rates, content offer downloads, conversions, and any sales tied to specific marketing campaigns.

 - Use a professional headshot: In many cases, your LinkedIn photo is a recruiter or prospective employer’s first view of you.
 Create a strong first impression by using a complimentary and professional picture.

 - Create a strong headline: Although LinkedIn automatically creates one for you, you have up to 120 characters to create a customized headline for yourself that can build on or enhance your profile.

 - Optimize your profile: When you search for jobs, see what skills, functions, relevant experience, and industries employers are looking for in prospective candidates and change your profile matches.
 The skills section, for example, is comprised of keywords that you included in your Skills & Endorsements section as well as other key terms you’ve included throughout your profile.

-Want to know how your social media profiles rate or want some individualized recommendations for your social media clean up efforts?
+Want to know how your social media profiles rate or need some individualized recommendations for your social media cleanup efforts?
 The knowledgeable and experienced recruiters at 4 Corner Resources (4CR) are here to help.
 Our recruiting and staffing professionals provide guidance and recommendations to candidates about how they can update their profiles, resumes, and prepare for interviews with prospective employers.